Find a Lender-Approved Local Conveyancer in Wick

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 2 Wick solicitor are the key to a successful Wick home move, keeping the process under control.
-They are on your side throughout, offering dedicated advice for the duration of your conveyancing
+• 2 Wick conveyancer are the linchpin to a successful Wick conveyancing experience, keeping the process under control.
+They are on your side throughout, offering dedicated advice for the duration of your move

 Recently asked questions about conveyancing in Wick

-I am purchasing my first flat in Wick benefiting from help to buy.
-The developers would not move on the price so I negotiated 6k of additionals instead.
-The house builders rep advised me not disclose to my solicitor about the deal as it would affect my loan with the lender.
-Do I keep my lawyer in the dark?.
+I'm purchasing a new build house in Wick benefiting from help to buy.
+The sellers would not reduce the price so I negotiated 6k of fixtures and fittings instead.
+The property agent told me not reveal to my solicitor about the side-deal as it would adversely affect my mortgage with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.